WiiExpertise/brt-tools/README.md

 ## Acknowledgements
 Thanks to the following people for their contributions:
 - **wannkunstbeikor** - For researching the BRT resource format and providing the format information.
 This project would not be possible otherwise.
+- **FIFER** - For helping research the compressed string BRT format and assisting with testing